-To successfully transfer into U-M, you will have to demonstrate that your course of study is balanced on a foundation of general education courses that fulfill basic requirements and provide grounding in prerequisites or required courses that enable you to focus on a particular major.
+To successfully transfer into the University of Michigan, you will have to demonstrate that your course of study is balanced on a foundation of general education courses that fulfill basic requirements and provide grounding in prerequisites or required courses that enable you to focus on a particular major at Michigan.

 In order for your course work to be considered transferable to the University of Michigan, it must meet the following criteria:

-- You’ve completed course work at an accredited college or university.
+- You have completed course work at an accredited college or university.

-- You’ve earned a grade of C or better while completing it.
+- You have earned a grade of C or better while completing it.

-When transferring courses, you will usually receive the number of semester hours of credit (i.e., quarter hours converted to semester hours) earned on the campus(es) in which you took them.
+When transferring courses, you will typically receive the number of semester hours of credit (i.e., quarter hours converted to semester hours) earned on the campus(es) in which you took them.
 This is true, regardless of the number of credit hours similar courses may be worth at Michigan.
-(Individual academic units may have limits on the number of transferable credits.
-Please check with the school or college in which you are interested.)
+Individual academic units may have limits on the number of transferable credits.
+Please check with the school or college in which you are interested.

-International students should be aware that international credits are converted to U-M credit, and may not equal what appears on a transcript from a particular country.
+International students should be aware that international credits are converted to U-M credit, and the credit earned may be different from what is listed on the original transcript.

 Courses you’ve completed at other colleges and universities that closely match courses taught at U-M will usually transfer as “equivalent credit.”
 These courses will appear on your University of Michigan transcript with a U-M course number assigned.

 Courses you’ve taken at other colleges and universities that do not match courses in the same departments on our campus may transfer as “departmental credit.”
-(Please note that departmental credit, while transferable and usually applicable as elective credit, may only be used toward meeting distribution or concentration requirements with the permission of an academic or concentration advisor.)
+Departmental credit, while transferable and usually applicable as elective credit, may only be used toward meeting distribution or concentration requirements with the permission of an academic or concentration advisor.

 Distribution Area Examples